 For property owners who have the homestead exemption and the Save Our Homes cap, and who do not give up their homestead, the exemption and cap status remain unchanged.

-Click on this link for an example of portability.
+Click here for an example of portability.

 What to do: